JOHN MAC KAH

 John's father and mother both worked in his grandfather's shop (she hand-coloring images).
 They later had a photo-engraving business, so image making was part of family life.
-John was interested in natural history, and once considered becoming herpetologist, keeping snakes and turtles and rescuing wild-life.
-He became interested in drawing animals, fascinated by the challenge of rendering them accurately, later grounded in a context of careful use of tools and materials and exposure to visual culture, something that still engages me.
+John was interested in natural history, and once considered becoming a herpetologist, keeping snakes and turtles and rescuing wildlife.
+He became interested in drawing animals, fascinated by the challenge of rendering them accurately, later grounded in a context of careful use of tools and materials and exposure to visual culture, something that still engages him.

 During art school, because the focus there was more on abstraction and modernist styles, he went his own way, researching and seeking out mentors who could give him training in use of traditional oils, though he does sometimes use acrylic, and on occasion, alkyds for some applications.
 His skills are largely self-taught, though he did do a lot of drawing in art school.
 He often paints on panel or linen, using traditional grounds, mediums and materials.